James Beaton (archbishop of Glasgow)

 James Beaton (c.
 1517 – 24/25 April 1603) was a 16th-century archbishop of Glasgow.
 He served both before and after the Reformation when his title was reinstated by King James VI in 1598.

 Life

-He was the son of James Beaton of Auchmuty and Balfarg (a younger son of John Beaton of Balfour and nephew to Cardinal David Beaton.
-James Beaton got an education at the University of Paris, which he entered in the 1530s at the age of 14.
+He was the son of James Beaton of Auchmuty and Balfarg (a younger son of John Beaton of Balfour) and nephew to Cardinal David Beaton.
+James Beaton was educated at the University of Paris, which he entered in the 1530s at the age of 14.